rauchg/slackin/README.md

 times 5.
 If you are not getting invite emails, this might be the reason.
 Workaround: sign up for a free org, and set up Slackin to point to it (all channels will be visible).

+Here is where to [generate a secret and sitekey](https://www.google.com/recaptcha/admin) for Google reCAPTCHA.

 ### Badges